-Caffeine is a great source of that much-needed kick every time we need to extend our waking hours.
+Caffeine is a great source of that much-needed kick whenever we need to extend our waking hours.
 It serves as our energy booster to make it through an entire day.

-When the first sip of caffeine hits, you surely feel transformed in so many ways.
-Your overall mood changes positively, your body feels it can do more physical activities and your concentration becomes aligned and clearer – in short, you feel invigorated at all levels.
+When the first sip of caffeine hits, you surely feel transformed in many ways.
+Your overall mood changes positively, your body feels it can do more physical activities, and your concentration becomes aligned and clearer – in short, you feel invigorated at all levels.

 How long does caffeine stay in your system?

-As mentioned above, caffeine can only give you its amazing effects for a limited time of about four to six hours.
+As mentioned above, caffeine can only give you its amazing effects for about four to six hours.

 Your body usually needs about 45 minutes to absorb caffeine fully in your bloodstream .
 However, it only takes 15 minutes after that first sip of caffeine beverage for you to feel its effects.
-It peaks for a minimum of one hour to several hours, depending on your tolerance.
-Additionally, you should wait until 10 hours to be completely free from caffeine.
+Depending on your tolerance, it peaks for a minimum of one hour to several hours.
+Additionally, you should wait until 10 hours to be completely caffeine-free.

 With the blocking process taking place in our central nervous system, caffeine has many effects on the person who consumes it.
-We can categorise these through short-term and long-term effects.
+We can categorize these through short-term and long-term effects.

 The majority of caffeine drinkers have experienced its harmless short-term effects.
 Among these are higher blood pressure, increased heart rate, and higher frequency of urination at the time.
-Caffeine’s classic effects are well known – it helps you to stay awake, stay alert and remain vigilant.
+Caffeine’s classic effects are well known – it helps you stay awake, alert, and vigilant.

 As caffeine is considered to be one of the most consumed natural-made drugs, many people who frequently drink this may develop long-term effects.
 An average number of caffeine intake every day may not cause any harm to you.
-This is typically around three cups of coffee on a daily basis.
+This is typically around three cups of coffee daily.

 However, women who love to drink coffee more than three cups a day can be prone to having bone fractures, especially with their hips as they age.
 There are also apparent studies that taking more than 300 mg of caffeine can actually be linked to miscarriages and low-birth-weight babies.

 Caffeine overdose can rarely cause death in adults.
-In order for this to happen, you would need to inject around 3.9 grams of caffeine or swallow about 10 grams.
+For this to happen, you would need to inject around 3.9 grams of caffeine or swallow about 10 grams.

-Surprisingly, a larger study was made about the benefits of caffeine intake and the results give a new perspective to view caffeine.
-It shows that people who usually drink up to eight cups of coffee per day may slightly lower their risk of early death, in comparison to those non-drinkers .
-This study, which was conducted for 10 years, involved about half a million Britons and concluded that more intake of coffee could lower the risk of dying.
+Surprisingly, a larger study was made about the benefits of caffeine intake, and the results give a new perspective on caffeine.
+It shows that people who usually drink up to eight cups of coffee per day may slightly lower their risk of early death in comparison to those non-drinkers .
+This study, which was conducted for ten years, involved about half a million Britons and concluded that more intake of coffee could lower the risk of dying.